 - > Baseline actuarial accrued liabilities will be calculated assuming the COLA is equal to long-term inflation assumption of 2.25%. - > If the fair value of assets is equal to or greater than the baseline actuarial accrued liabilities, the COLA will be: The increase in the 3rd quarter CPI-W, no less than 0.5% and no greater than 3.5%. - > If the fair value of assets is less than the baseline actuarial accrued liabilities, the COLA will be: The increase in the 3rd quarter CPI-W, no less than 0.5% and no greater than a restricted maximum such that, that if the restricted maximum is assumed for future COLAs, the fair value of assets will be greater or equal to the accrued liabilities.

-All benefits except those on the Member's Accumulated Contributions are annually increased by the Cost-of-Living Adjustment.
+Legislation enacted in 2021 reduced the minimum COLA from .05 percent to 0.0 percent.
+All benefits except those depending on the Member's Accumulated Contributions are annually increased by the Cost-of-Living Adjustment.

 Contributions: